nadirfl/riceplant-disease-classifier/README.md

 ```
 The neural network consists of 50 layers and have 3 output layers (labels for the diseases)
 The constants (IMAGE_HEIGHT, etc.) are defined in the class and have been altered for the different runs (see down below).
-TODO: add values of constants

 The training is done in the class ```Training.java``` where I use the dataset to train my model.
+To start the training you can start the ```main()``` method.

 I've chosen the following (hyper-)parameters after experimenting (see test runs down below):
 - Training split: 80/20
 - Training configuration:
-- - Softmax Cross Entropy Loss function
+  - Softmax Cross Entropy Loss function
-- - - MultiFactorTracker added to reduce learning rate after certain amount of epochs
+    - MultiFactorTracker added to reduce learning rate after certain amount of epochs
 - Image transformations
-- - Resizing to 244x244
+  - Resizing to 244x244
-- - Random flip (left/right, top/bottom)
+  - Random flip (left/right, top/bottom)
 - Batch size before updating model: 32
 - Epochs: 10

 After training, the model (riceLeafClassifier-0002.params) and the labels (synset.txt) are saved in the directory /models.

-### First run
+### 5.1 First run
-#### Hyperparameters:
+#### 5.1.1 Hyperparameters:
 Model
 - Layers: 50
 - Image height and width: 100